Author: Laurie Faria Stolarz

 Even on day one of her captivity, she was acting like someone who had been locked up for months suffering from severe mental illness.
 Despite having a surprisingly large number of comforts provided to her in captivity including daily meals, a full bathroom, her favorite clothing brands, and an abundance of snacks in her room—she immediately starts harming herself and living in squalor.
 It struck me as odd that she spent more time acting insane and obsessing over another male captive than trying to find a way out.
 It could be argued that maybe she was being drugged, but she was instantly enamored and jealous over this other person that it was ridiculous.

-The set up is obvious from the get-go and many of the “twists” can be seen from a mile away.
+The setup is obvious from the get-go and many of the “twists” can be seen from a mile away.
 I get it that the author was attempting to depict Stockholm Syndrome, going so far as to directly state that this is Jane’s issue later on in the book, but it felt unrealistic.
-Besides the fact that Stockholm Syndrome is a highly contested classification of illness, it felt like every possible symptom off Wikipedia was checked off the list.
+Besides the fact that Stockholm Syndrome is a highly contested classification of illness, it felt like every possible symptom listed on Wikipedia was checked off the list.
 There was so much drama and focus on Jane’s mental illness that it felt a little exploitative to me.

 The novel did seek to show another side of the story though, of the difficult path toward recovery over time, and I think that this was a good choice.
 The novel can serve as a cautionary tale for young adults to watch out for stalkers, and how a traumatic event like the abduction or death of a child affects more than just the victim.
 Even when a victim is rescued life does not return to normal overnight, and it takes time to find forgiveness.
 The book may not have been for me as an adult, but I can see it appealing to its target audience as a heart-pounding thriller.